stalyatech/upython-docs/library/sty.Imu.rst

 .. method:: Imu.read()

    Update the all accelerometer and gyroscope values.
-There is no return value.

-.. method:: Imu.filter(dt)

-   Calculate the quaternions using accelerometer and gyroscope values.
-Returns q0, q1, q2 and q3.

-     - ``dt`` is the sampling time.
+Return with ax, ay, az, gx, gy, gz and dt.

 .. method:: Imu.read_accel(reg)